amirfhg/patent_embeddings/README.md

 # Interpret Innovation Trends (using RAG)

-# Patent Alignment with Trends
+# Patent Alignment with Innovation Trends